Why the Solar Year Begins on March 22

 Structural Advantages of a Post-Equinox Start

-Consistent seasonal alignment
+Stable seasonal alignment

 Equal segmentation of the solar cycle

-Stable year-over-year rhythm
+Consistent year-over-year rhythm

-Clear differentiation from lunar or civil systems
+Clear differentiation from lunar and civil calendars

 Conclusion